hotschedules/workshops/5-push-notifications.md

 * Bodhi Mobile installed on your ios or android device
 * Accepted Push Notifications for your device
+* A valid user account that can access the API

 You need a version of the Bodhi Mobile native application(s) which supports registration as a push notification client.